steeve/cross-compiler/README.rst

 The following command-line options and environment variables are used.
 In all cases, the command-line option overrides the environment variable.

-DOCKCROSS_CONFIG / --config <path-to-config-file>
+DOCKCROSS_CONFIG / --config|-c <path-to-config-file>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file is sourced if it exists.
+This file is sourced, if it exists, before executing the rest of the dockcross script.

 Default: ``~/.dockcross``

-DOCKCROSS_IMAGE / --image <docker-image-name>
+DOCKCROSS_IMAGE / --image|-i <docker-image-name>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The docker image to run.
+The docker cross-compiler image to run.

-Default: image with which the script was created
+Default: image with which the script was created.

-DOCKCROSS_ARGS / --args <docker-run-args>
+DOCKCROSS_ARGS / --args|-a <docker-run-args>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Extra arguments to pass to the ``docker run`` command.